horvathi94/custom-mysql-interface/README.md

 # Custom MySQL interface

-A custom package for managing data in a MySQL database.
+A custom Python package for managing data in a MySQL database.
 The selected information is returned as collections.OrderedDict items.

+Requires:
+	- Python>=3.7